Wedjat Signal: clear

 04

-Authorized only, scoped in writing, dated before we touch anything.
+Approved scope, dated window, recorded run.
 When a path crosses the boundary you set, we record that it exists and we stop.
 We do not step over the line to see what's there.
 The line is the product.

 The blast radius